This post was updated on August 3rd, 2023.

 More good news is coming from Ebus, which has expanded its coverage in the wake of Greyhound’s decision and is now serving routes in British Columbia.
 Although the bulk of its routes are located in Alberta, Ebus has added Vancouver, Kamloops, Kelowna, Abbotsford, Chilliwack, Hope, Merritt, Vernon, Surrey and Coquitlam as notable destinations.

 If you wish to travel between British Colombia and Alberta, the aforementioned Rider Express has another cross-province bus on the very popular route between Vancouver and Calgary, with daily buses between the two cities.

 For routes within Vancouver Island, you can count on Tofino Bus, as the company offers trips between Nanaimo and Victoria, Duncan and Victoria, Port Alberni and Victoria and many more.
 Their shuttle bus services are rated with 3.6 stars by Busbud travelers.

 British Columbia (BC) bus companies alternatives on Busbud:

-All routes from these bus companies are already available on busbud.com, apart from Pacific Coach and Sundog Tours, who will be available very shortly!
-Adding more Canadian inventory as well as working closely with local operators to expand coverage on the ground is always one of Busbud’s top priority.
+All routes from these bus companies are already available on busbud.com.
+Adding more Canadian inventory as well as working closely with local operators to expand coverage on the ground is always one of Busbud’s top priorities.

 Main alternatives to top Greyhound routes 🚌

-Did you really think we wouldn’t let you reach your favourite destinations!?
+Did you really think we wouldn’t let you reach your favorite destinations!?
 Here are the top routes that Busbud users will still be able to compare, search and book bus tickets for: